ryanallen/openmindapp/meditations/content.md

 1. Practice insight by thinking about how things are related through their causes and conditions.
 	1.1	A six-inch line is short relative to an eight-inch line.
 	1.2	An eight-inch line is short relative to a ten-inch line.
-2. Delusion is the mistaken view that people and things exist independently and outside the influence of other things.
+2. Delusion is the mistaken view that people and things exist independently and outside the influence of other things and the realm of change.
 	2.1	If things existed outside the influence of other things, how would those things change?
 	2.2	Is there any thing imaginable that is unchangable?
 3. The way to remove this delusion is to think about the fact that all things are changeable because they exist relative to other things.
 They are dependent on other things.
 	3.1	Where there is long, there has to be short.
 They don't exist through their own nature.
-Long doesn't make long, it makes short.
 4. Let's think about a thing, like a house.
 5. Think about all the things that made this house come into existence.
 	5.0.1	[1 minute] It's materials, location, and other dependencies.